-A prominent example of a Ricci soliton is the Fubini-Study metric on complex projective space, an Einstein metric corresponding to $(\mathbb{CP}^N, G{\text{FS}}, -2(N+1), 0)$.1 In §10 of [Ham95], Hamilton conjectures that it is a stable fixed point.
+A prominent example of a Ricci soliton is the Fubini-Study metric on complex projective space, an Einstein metric corresponding to $(\mathbb{CP}^N, G{\rm FS}, 2(N+1), 0)$.1 In §10 of [Ham95], Hamilton conjectures that it is a stable fixed point.
 We refer the reader to Section 4 for an explicit description of the Fubini-Study metric.
 In Example 2.3 of [CHI04], Cao, Hamilton, and Ilmanen note that the Fubini-Study metric is neutrally linearly stable with respect to the second variation of Perelman's shrinker entropy, crediting this observation to unpublished work of Goldschmidt.
 However, in his dissertation, Kröncke computes the third variation of Perelman's entropy to prove the surprising result that Fubini-Study is in fact unstable.
 This calculation has appeared as [Krö20] and has been independently verified in [KŠ19].
 The instability is conformal and hence not Kähler.

 The instability of the Fubini-Study raises an interesting question.
 What happens to Ricci flow solutions that start at arbitrarily small but unstable perturbations of $G{\rm FS}$?
-According to the conjectural hierarchy of 4-dimensional solutions given in [CHI04], one expects the Ricci flow of unstable perturbations of $(\mathbb{CP}^2, G{\rm FS})$ to develop local singularities modeled by the blowdown gradient shrinking soliton \mathcal{L}{-1}^2 discovered in [FIK03].
-These solutions would start arbitrarily close to (but not in) the subset of Kähler metrics and, in finite time, develop local singularities that are asymptotically Kähler (but with the complex structure reversed - see the analysis of Figure 2 in Section 8).
-A closely related type of singularity formation, an asymptotic approach to the space of Kähler metrics in the blowup limit, has been partially investigated in [IKS19].
+According to the conjectural hierarchy of 4-dimensional solutions given in [CHI04], one expects the Ricci flow of unstable perturbations of ($\mathbb{CP}^2, G{\rm FS}$) to develop local singularities modeled by the blowdown gradient shrinking soliton \mathcal{L}^2{-1} discovered in [FIK03].
+These solutions would start arbitrarily close to (but not in) the subset of Kähler metrics and, in finite time, develop local singularities that are asymptotically Kähler (but with the complex structure reversed - see below).
+A closely related type of singularity formation, an asymptotic approach to the space of Kähler metrics in the blowup limit, has been partially investigated in [IKŠ19].
 It should be noted that, while the blowdown soliton has been shown to occur as a model of singularity formation on compact manifolds by Máximo [Máx14], the solutions considered in that work are Kähler, whereas the unstable perturbations studied here all lie outside the space of Kähler initial data.
-On the other hand, the blowdown soliton is a smooth, complete, asymptotically conical, gradient shrinking Ricci soliton, and therefore arises as a Type-I singularity model of a non-Kähler Ricci flow on some closed manifold by recent work of Stolarski [Sto22].
-The numerical findings in this paper suggest that the blowdown soliton models a Type-I singularity in the Ricci flow starting from an unstable perturbation of $(\mathbb{CP}^2, G{\rm FS})$, which is consistent with Stolarski's result.

-In this paper, we describe numerical simulations that provide evidence in favor of the conjecture that there exists an unstable Ricci flow "orbit" starting arbitrarily close to $(\mathbb{CP}^2, G{\rm FS})$ and ending at the blowdown soliton \mathcal{L}{-1}^2 in real dimension n = 4.
+In this paper, we describe numerical simulations that provide evidence in favor of the conjecture that there exists an unstable Ricci flow "orbit" starting arbitrarily close to (\mathbb{CP}^2, G{FS}) and ending at the blowdown soliton \mathcal{L}{-1}^2 in real dimension n = 4.
 This is not a true orbit, because convergence to the blowdown soliton happens only locally and after parabolic dilation of the developing singularity.
-Nonetheless, it provides evidence in favor of the hierarchy of shrinking Ricci solitons outlined in [CHI04, Section 4].
-In particular, the monotonicity of shrinker entropy ν under Ricci flow implies that if the Ricci flow starting from an unstable perturbation of $(\mathbb{CP}^2, G{\rm FS})$ were to develop a different singularity, then this singularity would have higher density Θ than $(\mathbb{CP}^2, G{\rm FS})$ [CHI04].
-Since the blowdown soliton \mathcal{L}{-1}^2 is known to be unique among Kähler solitons [FIK03], our results have not detected any non-Kähler gradient shrinking soliton with the topology of \mathbb{C}^2 blown up at a point, at least none with a density value above that of $(\mathbb{CP}^2, G{\rm FS})$.
+Nonetheless, it provides evidence in favor of the hierarchy outlined in [CHI04].
+Furthermore, while \mathcal{L}{-1}^2 is known to be unique among Kähler solitons, our results suggest that there is no non-Kähler gradient shrinking soliton with the topology of \mathbb{C}^2 blown up at a point, at least none with a density Θ above that of \mathbb{CP}^2 ; cf. [CHI04].